Whether due to health reasons, environmental factors, or ethical concerns, many of us are trying to eat less meat – or even cut it out altogether.

 Indian chana masala

-For those days when you get home tired and find there’s nothing in the fridge, this Indian chana masala recipe from Taste is perfect – and, as an added bonus, it’s incredibly cheap to make.
+For those days when you get home tired and there’s nothing in the fridge, this Indian chana masala recipe from Taste is perfect – and, as a bonus, it’s incredibly cheap to make.

 Tinned tomatoes and chickpeas are staples in most food cupboards, and as long as you have onions and a decent variety of spices at home, you should be able to make this dish in half an hour.

-Simply cook the onions and mustard seeds in a saucepan and add the garlic, ginger, and the spices.
+Simply cook the onions and mustard seeds in a saucepan and add the garlic, ginger, and spices.
 Then stir through the chopped tomatoes and cook for 10 minutes.
-After, mix in the chickpeas and fresh spinach (if you have any), season, and serve.
+Next, mix in the chickpeas and fresh spinach (if you have any), season, and serve.

 The flavours of this dish develop with time and it tastes even better the next day – great news if you find yourself with leftovers!